Research & Data

 WIC Program Cost Information

-The CDPH/WIC Division operates a $1.3 billion program serving over 1 million of California’s residents each month.
+The CDPH/WIC Division operates a $1.1 billion program serving nearly 1 million of California’s residents each month.
 CDPH receives federal funding to administer the WIC Program based on a discretionary grant appropriated by Congress, subsequent reallocations of prior year unspent funds, and rebates from infant formula manufacturers.
-CDPH/WIC then uses a funding formula to allocate dollars to 83 Local Agencies to provide WIC services throughout California.
+CDPH/WIC then uses a funding formula to allocate dollars to 84 Local Agencies to provide WIC services throughout California.

 Located on the Center for Health and Human Services Open Data Portal, this file contains data on the WIC program, specifically the number of participants who redeemed food vouchers by participant category both by county and statewide.
 In addition, it provides the number of food vouchers redeemed and dollar value of the food vouchers redeemed monthly in 2010 - 2018.